nosco/hx/README.md

 Removing the layers of abstraction between CLJS & vanilla React is important for using React context and (more generally) render-props/function-as-children.

-#### 2. Framework agnostic
+#### 2. Building blocks

-Many frameworks such as Reagent, Om.Next, etc. define their own way of creating React elements.
-While this allows them to integrate the render process heavily with their framework, it also means that our code becomes much less portable.
+Some frameworks such as Reagent, Rum, etc. define their own way of creating React elements.
+While this allows them to build integrations, it also means that our code must subscribe to many ways in which these frameworks control our application code.
+We can combine them at the seams, but doing a full-on replacement is often difficult.

-`hx` aims to be framework agnostic so that we can move our hiccup code anywhere we need it, as long as React elements are acceptable.
+`hx` aims to not control state management, rendering, or anything else about your application.
+It should only give you a way of describing React data easily in your CLJS applications.

 #### 3. Uniform & easy to use

 [Sablono](https://github.com/r0man/sablono/) and [Hicada](https://github.com/rauhs/hicada)
-are two other great libraries for parsing & compiling hiccup syntax into React components. `hx` makes itself different in two significant ways:
+are two other great libraries for parsing & compiling hiccup syntax into React components. `hx` is different in two significant ways:

 1. A uniform syntax for calling React components (as in, functions and React obj).
-   No need to constantly mix [:div ..] with (my-component ...), creating factories, etc.
+   No need to constantly mix `[:div ..]` with `(my-component ...)`, creating factories, etc.

 2. No runtime interpretation of hiccup syntax; always assumes that things are